AshiraFriedman/dictionary-api/README.md

 online dictionary

 Online dictionary connected to the Merriam-Webster API.
-There is a lot JSON data that the API returns which can be added to the app.
+The API returns much more JSON data which can be added to the app.